 In his capacity as A&R Chair, Rick Rand has had the opportunity to meet with other budget chairpersons from across the country to discuss and learn what is working in other states.
 He was a strong supporter of the 2009 economic development plan to bring jobs to Kentucky and grow the economy.

 Rick Rand has been a champion during his time in the legislature for education and has fought to protect the SEEK funding formula in every budget for schools in his district.
-He has helped to secure the necesssary commitments for the purchase of land for the future site of a new facility for the Jefferson County Community & Technical College campus in Carrollton.
+He has helped to secure the necessary commitments for the purchase of land and construction of the Jefferson County Community & Technical College campus in Carrollton as well as construction of the Milton Madison Bridge in Milton, KY.
 He will be working to secure the construction funding in the upcoming legislative session.
 Rick knows that by providing an educated workforce, more jobs will come to his region of the state.

 In his spare time, Rick enjoys spending time with his wife Vicky and their two children, Beau and Alex.
 He is a church elder and a member of the Bedford Christian Church (Disciples of Christ).